hfarhaditolie/Ultrasonic-SoC/README.md

 ## 🙏 Acknowledgements

-We thank the Warwick Manufacturing Group and The Faraday Institution for supporting this research, and acknowledge the emerging body of work on ultrasonic diagnostics in electrochemical systems that inspires continued innovation.
+We acknowledge that the ultrasonic experimental data were originally collected at Imperial College London.
+We thank the Warwick Manufacturing Group (WMG) and The Faraday Institution for supporting this collaborative research.
+The deep neural network development and data analysis were carried out at WMG, building upon the foundation established by the experimental work performed at Imperial College London.

 ---